 \section{The Bianchi identity}

-Einstein equations (2) can be derived from the action where $g$ is the determinant of the metric,$L$ is the Lagrangian for ``matter"fields or for an ideal fluid \cite{taub1}\cite{schutz}.
+Einstein equations (2) can be derived from the action where $K_{GHY}$ is the Gibbons-Hawking-York surface term \cite{gibbons1}\cite{york}, $x=(t,{\bf x})$, $g$ is the determinant of the metric,$L$ is the Lagrangian for ``matter"fields or for a fluid \cite{taub1}\cite{schutz}.
 The Bianchi identity applied to eq.(1) leads to the equation

 It is understood that the solution of gravity in the presence of ``fluids" means a solution of both eqs.(1) and (3).

 The Bianchi identity (3) with $\tilde{T}^{\mu\nu}$ of eq.(2) gives an equation for the ``fluids"